Skip to Content

 Stuffed Peppers in the Oven

-When you’re ready to eat your peppers again, you’ll want to first make sure all of the wrapping is off and you’ve defrosted them a bit before heating them up.
-You will then want to bake them for about a half hour, depending on how many peppers you have and how frozen they are.
+You’ll want to bake them for about a half hour before serving them, depending on how many peppers you have and how frozen they are.

 Storing Uncooked Stuffed Peppers

-While it’s safe to say that most people store their stuffed peppers after they’ve been cooked, others may want to store their uncooked peppers so that they appear more fresh on the day they are to be consumed.
+While it’s safe to say that most people store their stuffed peppers after they’ve been cooked, some prefer to store them uncooked.
+That way, they taste fresh when it’s time to eat them.

-For this, all you have to do is cook the stuffing going inside of your pepper, and in a separate pot you’ll blanch your peppers, being careful not to cook them all the way through.
+To do so, you’ll cook the stuffing thoroughly, and in a separate pot, you’ll blanch your peppers, careful not to cook them all the way through.

-After you wrap the dish in foil, rewrap it up in aluminum foil for even better protection.
+After you wrap the container in foil, rewrap it in plastic wrap for even better protection.

-Again, you can always freeze all of your peppers one by one by wrapping them in plastic wrap and placing them in a sandwich bag before freezing them.
+Again, you can always freeze all of your peppers one by one by wrapping them in plastic wrap and placing them in a sandwich bag.
+However, the previous method is easier and more time-efficient.

 Other Things to Consider